ViniciusMeyer/Interference-Classifier/README.md

-# ML-driven Classification Scheme for DynamicInterference-aware Resource Scheduling in Cloud Infrastructure
+# ML-driven Classification Scheme for Dynamic Interference-aware Resource Scheduling in Cloud Infrastructure

 This repository refers to a paper submitted to **Journal of Systems Architecture**.